bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 **OpenPose:**<br/>
-Let me briefly describe main concepts in OpenPose and the sub-model that we use in out work.
+Let me briefly describe main concepts in OpenPose and the sub-model that we use in our work.
 OpenPose{% cite DBLP:journals/corr/abs-1812-08008 %} is the first open-source realtime system for multi-person 2D pose detection, including body, foot, hand, and facial keypoints (total 135 keypoints).